JamesB0010/KnightlyKnockout/README.md

    ```sh
    git clone https://github.com/JamesB0010/Year2UniWebGame.git
    ```

+To see the mid term submission of the game navigate to the mid term submission branch and pull the repositry

+To see the current version of the project navigate to the main branch of the project which is currently called main

 2. Install NPM packages

 Open your command line and set the current directory to the root of the project, an easy way to do this is by right clicking the project folder and selecting "Open in Terminal"